Learning nonnegative matrix factorizations from compressed data: Experiments

-We also compare our proposed methods with a ``NMF with random projections" method proposed in \cite{wang2010efficient} and in \cite{tepper2016compressed}.
+We compare our proposed methods with a ``NMF with random projections" method proposed in \cite{wang2010efficient} and in \cite{tepper2016compressed}.
 These works adapted the updates of \cite{ding2008convex} to the compressed NMF setting resulting in the updates:

 and similar for $\V$, see equations (3.28) and (3.29) of \cite{wang2010efficient}.
 The work of \cite{wang2010efficient} propose to use the updates \eqref{eq: wangli} where $\A_1$ and $\A_2$ are chosen to be Gaussian matrices.
-In this case we denote these updates ``WL'' in the legends.
+In this case we denote these updates (WL) in the legends.
 The work of \cite{tepper2016compressed} also proposed using the randomized rangefinder procedure \cite{halko2011finding} as in our Corollary~\ref{cor:exact-one-sided} to choose the matrices $\A_1$ and $\A_2$.
-In this case we denote this method ``TS'' in the legends.
-Observe that these iterations are approximately two times faster than those of MU.
+In this case we denote this method (TS) in the legends.

+For our two-sided (MU) method we solve a simplified version of the two-sided objective \eqref{eq:two-sided-2} with $\lambda = 0$.
+We take $\A_1$ and $\A_2$ to be random Gaussian matrices in the oblivious case or according to the randomized rangefinder procedure as in Corollary~\ref{cor:exact-one-sided} in the adaptive case.
+For the data-adapted one-sided (MU) method, we take $\lambda = 0.1$ and solve the problem \eqref{eq:comp-shift-nmf}.
+Then, we include the recovery via projected gradient descent (GD), as described in Section~\ref{sec:gd} with a step size of $\alpha = .001$.

 In Figure~\ref{fig:real-world-convergence} (a,b), we study the performance of compressed nonnegative matrix factorization for the Faces dataset with target rank $r = 6$ and sketch size $k = 20$.
 For the memory, the data matrix $\X$ contains $1638400$ elements whereas the total number of elements in $\A$ and $\X\A$ is $89920$, representing a memory ratio of approximately $5\%$ in the one-sided case and $10\%$ in the two-sided compression. \emph{On the Faces dataset, our methods, especially data-adapted versions, attain almost the quality of MU on the uncompressed data while using only $5\%$ of the memory ($10\%$ in the two-sided case).}